triggerdotdev/trigger.dev/packages/run-engine/README.md

 ## 1. TriggerTaskService

+This is called from:

+- trigger task API
+- `BatchTriggerTaskService` for each item
+- `ReplayTaskRunService`
+- `TestTaskService`
+- `TriggerScheduledTaskService` when the CRON fires

 Directly creates a run if it doesn't exist, either in the `PENDING` or `DELAYED` states.
 Enqueues the run.